splunk/splunk-sdk-java/README.md

     ant test -Dtestcase=AtomFeedTest

-The ant configuration can produce a single HTML report of all the tests run using the target testreport (which can use the `-Dtestcase=` option):
+The ant configuration can produce a single HTML report of all the tests run using the target testreport (which also takes the `-Dtestcase=` option):

     ant testreport